Southeast Asia on a Shoestring

 Following our early morning train arrival we transfer to the port and board our ferry for our journey out to the spectacular Gulf islands.
 Options for snorkeling, hiking, visit waterfalls or simply chilling out.
 With everything from yoga and meditation courses, natural beauty, waterfalls and its famous Full Moon Parties, Koh Pha Ngan has something for everyone.

+Please note that if you have booked the Culinary Theme Pack you will be picked up from your hotel and transferred to your cooking lesson where you will learn a traditional southern Thai dish.
 Lying off of Thailand’s east coast in the Gulf of Thailand, Koh Samui offers everything you could possibly want in a tropical retreat: white sandy beaches, coconut palms, fresh seafood and warm, clear waters.
 With an area of 247 square kilometers, Koh Samui is the largest island in an archipelago of around 80 islands.
 Like Phuket, Koh Samui attracts many visitors but still has plenty of 'off-the-beaten-track' spots for those wishing to get away from it all.

 This morning we head for the hills (approx. 6 hours).
 The Cameron Highlands hill station is one of Malaysia's most famous.
 Established in 1885 by William Cameron, a British surveyor, the hill station is famous for its tea plantations and strawberry farms.
 The drive takes us from the flat lowlands through to mountainous terrain.
 In your free time you may want to take a walk along one of the many well marked trails, visit the tea plantations or just relax and enjoy the cooler temperatures!